The 2025 Subaru Love Promise Community Commitment Award

 Subaru and Tri-City Subaru believe in making a positive impact on the communities in which we live and work.
 We uphold that belief through our Love Promise Community Commitment.
 Every month, we select inspiring stories from customers and partners from around our area who strive to support our collective commitment and feature them here

-On behalf of My Breast Cancer Support, we would like to extend our sincerest thanks to Tri-City Subaru for their generous support and commitment to our community.
-For over eleven years, Tri-City Subaru has been a steadfast partner in our mission to help local breast cancer patients and their families on the seacoast of New Hampshire and in southern Maine.
-From sponsoring our fundraising events to donating a percentage of vehicle sales, Tri-City Subaru has always gone above and beyond in their support of our organization and the community we serve.
-Their financial donations have allowed us to provide much-needed financial and emotional care to hundreds of individuals and their families in our area.
-We are also grateful for their efforts to share My BCS’ mission and helping us to build and maintain relationships with the community.
-We could not be more proud or thankful to have Tri-City Subaru as a partner in our mission to alleviate some of the stress from the lives of our local breast cancer patients and their families.
-We look forward to continuing to work together in the years to come to bring support to our community.
-Thank you for your generosity, your dedication, and your compassionate support.
+On behalf of My Breast Cancer Support (local nonprofit organization), we extend heartfelt thanks to Tri-City Subaru for their continued support and commitment to our mission of supporting local patients and families affected by breast cancer.
+For over 13 years, Tri-City Subaru has been a steadfast partner on the seacoast.
+From sponsoring our fundraising events to donating a percentage of vehicle sales, Tri-City Subaru goes above and beyond in their support of our organization and the community we serve.
+Their donations have allowed us to provide much-needed financial and emotional care to those dealing with financial toxicity and emotional trauma associated with cancer diagnoses.
+We are also grateful for their partnership to help share our mission and be sure that everyone who needs support knows about our programs.
+We are proud and thankful to have Tri-City Subaru as a partner in our mission to alleviate some of the stress from the lives of our local patients and their families.
+We look forward to continuing to work together in the years to come to support our community.
+Thank you for your generosity, your dedication, and your compassion.

 Did Tri-City Subaru go above and beyond, provide exceptional service, or support causes that are important to you?
 We'd love to hear about it.